Fly Control in Longview

 Longview’s hot summers and frequent rainfall create ideal breeding grounds for flies.
 Warm, moist air accelerates fly life cycles, allowing populations to multiply rapidly.
 Nearby rivers, lakes, and dense vegetation make East Texas particularly vulnerable.

 Our team at Gecko Pest Control times inspections and treatments around these seasonal changes.
-We focus on problem areas before fly numbers peak—typically in spring and summer—ensuring your property stays protected year-round.
+We focus on problem areas before fly numbers peak—typically in spring and summer—helping your property stay protected year-round.

 To reinforce these efforts, we often recommend integrating termite control and pest control services for full perimeter protection against common East Texas invaders.